Gas Music From Jupiter

 The name Gas Music From Jupiter comes from the Firesign Theater album Everything You Know Is Wrong, issued in 1974.
 At the beginning of the album Happy Harry Cox mentions that the record album of Gas Music From Jupiter is now available.
 (Both the character and the record album are fictitious.)

 Happy Harry Cox does a program exploring the strange and the unusual.
 He is especially interested in extraterrestrials and deep holes in the ground.
 And he broadcasts from his trailer.
-Hmmm, that sounds familiar.
-(Check out www.artbell.com .)
+Hmmm, that sounds familiar, just like the late great Art Bell. https://en.wikipedia.org/wiki/Art_Bell .
+Art had the amazing ability to make every guest on his show interesting.

-Everything You Know Is Wrong appears to be available on CD through the Firesign Theater Web site at www.firesigntheatre.com/albums .
+Everything You Know Is Wrong is available through the Firesign Theater Web site at https://firesigntheatre.com/.
 The material has held up remarkably well over the years.

 My version of Gas Music From Jupiter runs on a PC under Windows.
-(I have run it successfully with Windows 95 and Windows 98SE.
-I don't know if it will run on other versions.)
+I have run it successfully with Windows 95, Windows 98SE, Windows Vista, Windows 7, and Windows 10.
 It uses the Windows midi synthesizer and has two user-selectable voices.
 Each voice can be any of the 128 standard midi instruments.

 I wrote the program using Microsoft Visual C++ and started by using the wizard to create a typical "Hello World" application.
 After that I added my own code.